 When founding and managing a new business, entrepreneurs are frequently confronted with stressors hampering their daily work.
-Julia Kensbocks' present study, "I can't get no sleep—The differential impact of entrepreneurial stressors on work-home interference and insomnia among experienced versus novice entrepreneurs", examines how these entrepreneurial stressors affect two important interrelated indicators of entrepreneurs' recovery and well-being.
+Julia Kensbocks' study 'I can't get no sleep—The differential impact of entrepreneurial stressors on work-home interference and insomnia among experienced versus novice entrepreneurs', she examines how these entrepreneurial stressors affect two important interrelated indicators of entrepreneurs' recovery and well-being.

 Katlijn Haesebrouck investigates how human behavior and organisational structure influence knowledge sharing.
-In this video, she discusses her research, as well as her role in the Maastricht Young Academy.
+In a video, she discusses her research as well as her role in the Maastricht Young Academy.

 Business creativity is social in nature, arising from collective sense-making and exchange of knowledge, and in interaction with people from various backgrounds.
 In order to solve the purchasing and supply management challenges of our time, next-generation managers must be very connected to their business stakeholders and have the courage to challenge themselves and others for more creative solutions